Warnings: mild gore/horror.

 “What is it you want to hear?”

 Her shock was understandable, in a distant way; he had never yelled at her before.
-The guilt of doing so now when she should be the one screaming made him lower his voice, made him swallow down the knot of anger, of shame, that those memories would always bring out of him.
+The shame of doing so now when she should be the one screaming made him lower his voice, made him swallow down the knot of anger, of guilt, that those memories would always bring out of him.

 “Shijie,” he murmured.
 “If I told you I murdered him in cold blood, you would not find peace.
 If I said I was defending myself, you would hurt.
 If I told you it was an accident, you would try to forgive me and live forever in sorrow.
 I don’t—” he clenched his teeth.
 Released them slowly.
 “I don’t want that for you,” he went on.
 “You can hurt me if you want.
 You can kill me.
 But I won’t answer you.”